-Students that attend Summer School may enroll in one or both sessions for a possible total of $\frac{1}{2}$ credits for each session.
+Students that attend Summer School may enroll in one or both sessions for a possible total of 1⁄2 credits for each session.

-All students are responsible for any cost or fees required from any of the night school or summer school classes.
+All students are responsible for any cost or fees required from summer school classes.

-Students are to provide their own transportation to and from summer school or extended day.
+Students are to provide their own transportation to and from summer school.